ParkJunIl/Population-Segmentation-KMEANS/README.md

 Log in to the [AWS console](https://console.aws.amazon.com) and go to the SageMaker dashboard.
 Click on 'Create notebook instance'.
 * The notebook name can be anything and using ml.t2.medium is a good idea as it is covered under the free tier.
 * For the role, creating a new role works fine.
 Using the default options is also okay.
-* It's important to note that you need the notebook instance to have access to S3 resources, which it does by default.
+* It's important to note that notebook instance is needed to have access to S3 resources, which it does by default.
 In particular, any S3 bucket or object, with “sagemaker" in the name, is available to the notebook.
 * Use the option to **git clone** the project repository into the notebook instance by pasting `https://github.com/udacity/ML_SageMaker_Studies.git`

-### Open and run the notebook of your choice

-Now that the repository has been cloned into the notebook instance you may navigate to any of the notebooks that you wish to complete or execute and work with them.
-Additional instructions are contained in their respective notebooks.

 # Population Segmentation with SageMaker

-In this notebook, you'll employ two, unsupervised learning algorithms to do **population segmentation**.
+In this notebook, i employed two, unsupervised learning algorithms to do **population segmentation**.
 Population segmentation aims to find natural groupings in population data that reveal some feature-level similarities between different regions in the US.

-Using **principal component analysis** (PCA) you will reduce the dimensionality of the original census data.
-Then, you'll use **k-means clustering** to assign each US county to a particular cluster based on where a county lies in component space.
-How each cluster is arranged in component space can tell you which US counties are most similar and what demographic traits define that similarity; this information is most often used to inform targeted, marketing campaigns that want to appeal to a specific group of people.
-This cluster information is also useful for learning more about a population by revealing patterns between regions that you otherwise may not have noticed.
+Using **principal component analysis** (PCA) will reduce the dimensionality of the original census data.
+Then, **k-means clustering** is used to assign each US county to a particular cluster based on where a county lies in component space.
+How each cluster is arranged in component space can tell us which US counties are most similar and what demographic traits define that similarity; this information is most often used to inform targeted, marketing campaigns that want to appeal to a specific group of people.
+This cluster information is also useful for learning more about a population by revealing patterns between regions.

 ### US Census Data

-You'll be using data collected by the [US Census](https://en.wikipedia.org/wiki/United_States_Census), which aims to count the US population, recording demographic traits about labor, age, population, and so on, for each county in the US.
-The bulk of this notebook was taken from an existing SageMaker example notebook and [blog post](https://aws.amazon.com/blogs/machine-learning/analyze-us-census-data-for-population-segmentation-using-amazon-sagemaker/), and I've broken it down further into demonstrations and exercises for you to complete.
+Used data was collected by the [US Census](https://en.wikipedia.org/wiki/United_States_Census), which aims to count the US population, recording demographic traits about labor, age, population, and so on, for each county in the US.
+The bulk of this notebook was taken from an existing SageMaker example notebook and [blog post](https://aws.amazon.com/blogs/machine-learning/analyze-us-census-data-for-population-segmentation-using-amazon-sagemaker/).

 ### Machine Learning Workflow

-To implement population segmentation, you'll go through a number of steps:
+To implement population segmentation,
 * Data loading and exploration
 * Data cleaning and pre-processing
 * Dimensionality reduction with PCA
 * Feature engineering and data transformation
 * Clustering transformed data with k-means
 * Extracting trained model attributes and visualizing k clusters

-These tasks make up a complete, machine learning workflow from data loading and cleaning to model deployment.
-Each exercise is designed to give you practice with part of the machine learning workflow, and to demonstrate how to use SageMaker tools, such as built-in data management with S3 and built-in algorithms.

 ### 1. Loading the Data from Amazon S3